michelegz/astro-web-indexer/CONTRIBUTING.md

 # Contributing to Astro Web Indexer

-This document provides guidelines for developers who want to build the project from source, make changes, or contribute back to the community.
+This document provides guidelines for developers who want to build the project from source, make changes, or contribute to the project.

 ## Development Environment Setup